Governor Vetoes Bill That Would Have Allowed Agencies To Withhold Names Of Officers Who Deploy Deadly Force

-from the sing-for-your-supper dept
+from the legislators-forced-to-lower-middle-fingers-previously-extended-to-public dept

 Last month, Pennsylvania legislators wrapped up a little gift for the state's law enforcement agencies: a bill that would have allowed agencies to withhold the names of officers involved in deployments of deadly force for at least 30 days.
 This was just the mandatory withholding window.
 The bill never stipulated a release date past that point, meaning "never" was also an acceptable time frame.

 The normal concerns for "officer safety" were given as the reason for the new opacity.
 Rather than see disclosure as an essential part of maintaining healthy relationships with the communities they served, law enforcement agencies saw disclosure as just another way to hurt already very well-protected officers.

 The DOJ itself -- often a defender of entrenched police culture -- recommended a 72-hour window for release of this information.
 State legislators, pushed by local police unions, felt constituents would be better served by being kept in the dark.
 Given the back-and-forth nature of public sentiment, it was unclear how Governor Tom Wolf would react to the passed proposal.

 Fortunately, Governor Wolf has seen the bill for what it is: something that further distances police officers from the people they serve.
 In a letter [PDF] announcing his veto of the bill, Wolf points out the law would have done far more harm than good. (via PINAC)

 Government works best when trust and openness exist between citizens and their government.
 I cannot agree to sign this bill, because it will enshrine into law a policy to withhold important information from the public.